Khimki Forest: History of opposition

 The M11, a new toll motorway, was proposed to go through the forest.
 The roadway would connect Moscow and Saint Petersburg.

 The proposed road attracted local and international opposition due to deforestation and other environmental issues.
 The forest's fauna includes foxes, elk, wild boars and a number of species of insects and plants considered endangered.

 Logging in the forest started on 14 July 2010, and activists immediately clashed with the construction workers.
 The activists included local people and a group called "Ecological Defense of the Moscow Region", along with Greenpeace Russia, and the "Left Front" civil movement.
-On 15 July 2010, environmentalists started to maintain a round-the-clock vigil to prevent the trees from being cut down.
+On 15 July 2010, environmentalists started to maintain a vigil to prevent the trees from being cut down.
 On July 28, 2010, dozens of anarchists and antifascists stormed government offices in Khimki.
 Windows were broken and the assailants left a graffiti with the text "Save the Russian Forest."
 On 22 August, 2,000 activists attended a concert that was held to protest the construction.
 On 22 August, two opposition leaders and a human rights activist who were participating in rallies marking the National Flag Day of Russia were detained.
 They claimed that they were detained "to prevent the action in defense of the Khimki Forest."

 Russia's Supreme Court has ruled that the construction of the highway is not illegal.
 The activists' Khimki Forest Defense movement has filed a suit with the European Court of Human Rights in Strasbourg.

 In August, the country's largest political party, United Russia asked the President to stop the construction.
 Reuters analysts speculated the move was an attempt by the party to "pre-empt wider protest actions" which could have lowered the high popularity enjoyed by the Kremlin and the party.

 In late August, rock star Bono of the group U2, while his band was on tour in Russia, took a high-profile stand against the highway construction.
 Asking Russian rock star Yuri Shevchuk, an outspoken critic of the highway's planned route, who had made headlines confronting Vladimir Putin in a face-to-face meeting in May, to join him on stage at a concert, Bono and Shevchuk sang a Bob Dylan tune (Knockin' on Heaven's Door) in front of 60,000 people.
 Bono said in an interview that he regretted not raising the issue in his own meeting with the president.